Mayan art history, epigraphy, iconography, ethnobotany, ethnozoology and Archaeology

 Caves related to Maya iconography and the Popol Vuh.

 While in the area of Mucbilha to study vanilla, cacao, palo de pito, and achiote, we took advantages of the fact that the same village was the entrance to several substantial caves.
-Now that I have experienced the caves of Candelaria at Mucbilha, I feel guilty as an anthropologist and iconographer for not having visited them before.
+Now that I have experienced the caves of Candelaria at Mucbilha, I notice how much I missed as an anthropologist and iconographer for not having visited them before.

 The caves in Alta Verapaz are of such ethnographic and ethnohistorical importance, that university programs should have as a requirement for all students who intend to practice as field workers or instructors in Maya studies, that these students should be required to know the Popol Vuh inside out and should visit at least five major caves in this region, or caves in Belize or in Yucatan-Campeche-Quintana Roo area.